 So you’re off to Wisconsin, eh?
 Real good, then.
 But before you go, we went ahead and got you something.
 We’ve crammed this fun little mover’s guide full of useful stats, history lessons, potential day-trip attractions and clues about the mysterious world of Wisconsin.
 And in the end, you should feel as comfortable as flannel peejays that you’ve made the right decision.
+Just make sure you're covered with an affordable home insurance policy.
 Let’s go.

 Wisconsin’s most well-known for two things, cheese and the TV hit That ‘70s Show.
 This was a popular show that always began with a killer theme song that shouted, “Hello, Wisconsin” and usually ended with a bunch of small-town high schoolers giggling in a cloudy basement.
 And the cheese, well, that pretty much speaks for itself.

 Unofficially nicknamed America's Dairyland for being one of the nation's leading dairy producers, Wisconsin is the source of over 3.17 billion (yes, with a ‘B’) pounds of cheese annually.
 And locals embrace every flavor down to the last curd, even going so far as to embrace the nickname “cheesehead” with fanatic pride.
 Just tune in to any Green Bay Packers game and you’ll see thousands wearing foam crowns of cheese and cheering wildly.

 Wisconsin is also often called The Badger State, though it’s not actually an “official’ nickname—the state doesn’t “technically” have one, in fact.
 But you know what we learned?
 The nickname The Badger State really has nothing to do with the animal.
 Back in the 1830s, there was a large lead-mining boom in Illinois.